garyfleming/product-engineering/product-engineering.md

 ---

-# Example: Jessica and Steve
+# Example: Jessica 🙋🏻 and Steve 👨🏾‍🦱

-* Jessica: product manager put in charge of wayward project
+* Jessica 🙋🏻: product manager put in charge of wayward project
-* Steve: new engineering lead
+* Steve 👨🏾‍🦱: new engineering lead

 ^ * Steve
     * New engineering lead - old one left